angular/angular/src/lib/button/button.md

 ### Theming
 Buttons can be colored in terms of the current theme using the `color` property to set the background color to `primary`, `accent`, or `warn`.
 By default, only FABs are colored; the default background color for `md-button` and `md-raised-button` matches the theme's background color.

+### Capitalization
+According to the Material design spec button text has to be capitalized, however we have opted not to capitalize buttons automatically via `text-transform: uppercase`, because it can cause issues in certain locales.
+It is also worth noting that using ALL CAPS in the text itself causes issues for screen-readers, which will read the text character-by-character.
+We leave the decision of how to approach this to the consuming app.